GoogleChrome/CertificateTransparency/log_states.md

 `Usable` CT logs are imported to the list of CT logs recognized by Chrome, usually from when they first became `Qualified`.
-When evaluated in CT-enforcing versions of Chrome, SCTs from CT logs in the `Usable` state at time of check contribute towards CT Compliance for both the Embedded SCT and the OCSP/TLS SCT criteria.
+When evaluated in CT-enforcing versions of Chrome, SCTs from CT logs in the `Usable` state at time of check contribute towards CT Compliance for both the Embedded SCT and the TLS SCT criteria.

 ---